kubernetes/website/content/en/docs/concepts/policy/resource-quotas.md

 The same syntax can be used for custom resources.
 For example, to create a quota on a `widgets` custom resource in the `example.com` API group, use `count/widgets.example.com`.

-When using such a resource quota (only available for some object kinds), an object is charged against the quota if the control plane has a stored copy.
+When using such a resource quota (nearly for all object kinds), an object is charged against the quota if the control plane has a stored copy.
 These types of quotas are useful to protect against exhaustion of storage resources.
 For example, you may want to limit the number of Secrets in a server given their large size.
 Too many Secrets in a cluster can